 Intended outcome Success criteria Improved reading attainment among disadvantaged pupils.
-Improved phonics data KS2 reading outcomes in 2023/24 show that a greater percentage of disadvantaged pupils met the expected standard.
-Improved phonics outcomes for EYFS/KS1 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2023/24 show that a greater percentage of disadvantaged pupils met the expected standard.
+Improved phonics data KS2 reading outcomes in 2023/24 show that a greater percentage of disadvantaged pupils meet the expected standard.
+More pupils off the phonics programme Improved phonics outcomes for EYFS/KS1 Improved maths attainment for disadvantaged pupils at the end of KS2.
+KS2 maths outcomes in 2023/24 show that a greater percentage of disadvantaged pupils meet the expected standard.
 Improved writing attainment among disadvantaged pupils.
 KS2 writing outcomes in 2023/24 show that a greater percentage of disadvantaged pupils met the expected standard.
-Improved oral language skills and vocabulary among disadvantaged pupils.
-Oracy 21 implemented Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Improve the formation of writing and fluency Improved oral language skills and vocabulary among disadvantaged pupils.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
 Sustained high levels of wellbeing demonstrated by: qualitative data from student voice, student & parent surveys and teacher observations fewer referrals to outside agencies To ensure a range of quality of provision for all pupils by providing opportunities for enrichment enabling children to further develop their skills, knowledge and cultural capital.
 To create a wrap around provision to support pupils and parents Evidence of a significant increase in participation in enrichment activities, particularly among dis- advantaged pupils.
 This in turn will impact on standards of learning across the school and raise aspirations in disadvantaged pupils.
-Opportunities to stay and access wider opportu- nities To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance demonstrated by: overall absence rate for all pupils being in line with national data attendance gap between disadvantaged and non-disadvantaged pupils reduced. percentage of all pupils who are persistently absent reduced and in line with national -- --
+Opportunities to stay and access wider opportu- To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils. nities Sustained high attendance demonstrated by: • overall absence rate for all pupils being in line with national data

+attendance gap between disadvantaged

+and non-disadvantaged pupils reduced.

+• percentage of all pupils who are persistently

+absent reduced and in line with national